GoogleContainerTools/kpt-functions-catalog/examples/validators/gatekeeper-validate/warning-only/README.md

 To pass validation, let's replace the key `private_key` in the ConfigMap in `resources.yaml` with something else e.g. `public_key`.
 Rerun the command.
-It will succeed (no output).
+It will no longer have the warning.

 ## Function Reference